biodaq/biovision/share/C/readme.md

 **Windows**

-You need biovisionMultiDaq.dll in Your path.
+You need biovisionMultiDaq.dll in your path.
 It is in the 'bin' path.
-You may consider to copy the dll in a system path or set the %PATH% variable to Your preferred installation folder.
+You may consider to copy the dll in a system path or set the %PATH% variable to your preferred installation folder.

 **Linux**

 You can run the demos from every location.
-If You not installed to /usr/local, You have to play with LD_LIBRARY_PATH.
+If you not installed to /usr/local, you have to play with LD_LIBRARY_PATH.
-Or if You do not want to play with the environment, add the rpath linker option in the call of gcc.
+Or if you do not want to play with the environment, add the rpath linker option in the call of gcc.
 i.e. '-Wl,-rpath=/path/where/you/installed' in that case.